oracle-livelabs/common/building-blocks/tasks/iam/compartment-create-body.md

 If you are using an Oracle LiveLabs-provided sandbox, you don't have privileges to create a compartment and should skip this first task.
 Oracle LiveLabs has already created a compartment for you and you should use that one.
 Even though you can't create a compartment, you can review the steps below to see how it is done.

-1. Click the three-line menu, which is on the top left of the console.
+1. Click the three-line menu on the top left of the console.
 Scroll down to the bottom of the menu, click **Identity & Security -> Compartments**.

     ![Click Identity & Security then Compartments.](images/oci-navigation-compartments.png " ")

-    Then, click the blue **Create Compartment** button to create a sub-compartment.
+    Then, click the **Create Compartment** button to create a sub-compartment.

     ![Click the Create Compartment button.](images/compartment-create.png " ")